seaesa/customize-ubuntu/README.md

 ## This is all my configuration for Editor, Web browser, behavior,... in Linux Ubuntu 22.04

+### Requiment
-> If You Don't Install Ubuntu Check in website <a href="https://ubuntu.com/download/desktop">Ubuntu Offical</a>
+- If You Don't have install Ubuntu Check in website - [Ubuntu Official](https://ubuntu.com/download/desktop)

 ### Preview:
 ![home-screen](./preview/home-screen.png)